mgalos999/d2-mapper/README.md

 ## TODO

 * Special icons/markings for exits and special items to be improved (bosses, special chests etc)
-* Create a method to combine outdoor maps
+* Making the map isometric makes it hard to dynamically draw on maps
+* Will probably totally rewrite how maps are drawn